A jewel at the heart of Tucson’s rustic beauty.

 Rent the picturesque San Pedro Chapel for your next function!

 San Pedro is an ideal venue for baptisms, coming of age celebrations, intimate weddings, elopements, private parties, classes and seminars, workshops, memorials, anniversary celebrations and other neighborhood community events.
-The Chapel easily accommodates 75 people.
-The Adobe House seats 16-18 people.
-Events can occur between 8:00 a.m. and 9:30 p.m. with post event cleanup completed by 10 p.m.
+The Chapel seats 64 and can accommodate up to 75 people maximum.
+Events can occur between 9:00 a.m. and 9:30 p.m. with post-event cleanup completed by 10 p.m.

-The rental fee includes use of the Chapel, its grounds, ancillary buildings, tables and chairs and white linens.
+The rental fee for weddings with receptions includes use of the Chapel, its grounds, an ancillary building for getting ready, restrooms, small kitchen, tables and chairs and white linens.

 An ideal location at an ideal price.